 What do the Traditional Chinese Medical modalities do?

 Scrapping therapy is excellent for tense muscles, pain & cold – flus.
 This therapy utilizes an object such as bone, stone, or metal to scrape the skin to release a muscle area.
 The feeling is similar to massage.
 As a result, lactic acid & tension releases which relaxes the muscles.
-Consequently, the release of lactic acid & muscle relaxation causes more blood flow to circulate in the area being stimulated.
+Consequently, the release of lactic acid & muscle relaxation causes more blood circulation in the area being stimulated.
 While this therapy is beneficial, it will leave bruises on the skin surface for a few days.
 The redness or bruises left is lactic acid releasing through the skin pores.

 Cupping or Cupping Therapy works on the same principles as Scrapping.
 Rather than use an object to scrape it utilizes cups.
-Due to the use of suction cups, cupping therapy can have a deeper detoxification effect upon the blood and muscles.
+Due to the use of suction cups, cupping therapy can have a deeper detoxification effect on the blood and muscles.
 Cupping therapy has multiple applications.
 One use of cupping therapy is called moving cupping.
 This technique places a cup on the skin, moving it up and down a channel.
 As a result, the effect feels similar to massage.
 In addition to this, cupping therapy is stationary.
 When stationary, the cups go on top of acupuncture point areas.
 The effect releases pain in the local area, improves blood and qi circulation and activates the point strongly.